-- Place patients with suspected mumps on droplet precautions, which includes the use of surgical masks for healthcare workers with close patient contact. - Collect all of the following specimens from the patient: - Buccal swab and urine for mumps polymerase chain reaction (PCR) testing.
-Please contact DOH at 1-877-PA-HEALTH (877-724-3258) to arrange for testing coordination with the state public health laboratory. - Serum for mumps IgM and IgG testing.
+- Place patients with suspected mumps on droplet precautions, which includes the use of surgical masks for healthcare workers with close patient contact. - Collect specimens from the patient (see attached "Job Aid" for guidance on appropriate specimen collection): - Specimens for mumps polymerase chain reaction (PCR) testing.
+Please contact DOH at 1-877-PA-HEALTH (877-724- 3258) to arrange for testing coordination with the state public health laboratory. - Serum for mumps IgM and IgG testing.
 Mumps serological tests are widely available at commercial laboratories. - Nasopharyngeal swab for influenza or respiratory PCR panel testing to evaluate for other potential causes of parotitis.
-Influenza and other respiratory virus activity is high at this time of year. - Advise patients who have suspected or confirmed mumps infections to self-isolate, avoid travel, and limit close contact with others for 5 days following onset of parotitis. - Please report possible cases by calling DOH by calling 1-877-PA-HEALTH (877-724-3258) or your local health department.
+Influenza and other respiratory virus activity is high at this time of year and these viruses can also cause parotitis. - Advise patients who have suspected or confirmed mumps infections to self-isolate, avoid travel, and limit close contact with others for 5 days following onset of parotitis. - Please report possible cases by calling DOH by calling 1-877-PA-HEALTH (877-724- 3258) or your local health department.